-To coincide with International Women’s Day, this March 8th, in this article I’m sharing a list of inspiring female photographers, as recommended by members of my online community and Facebook group.
+To coincide with International Women’s Day on March 8th, in this article I’m sharing a list of inspiring female photographers, as recommended by members of my online community and Facebook group.

-This is obviously not an exhaustive list (there are so many incredible female photographers out there!), but my intention is to shine the spotlight on some of the women who are considered by some to be leading the way in the photography industry.
+This is obviously not an exhaustive list (there are so many incredible female photographers, both alive and deceased), but my intention is to shine the spotlight on some of the women who are considered by some to be leading the way in the photography industry.